bh90210/models/README.md

 The sequencer is implemented to mirror the original machine's functionality as close as reasonable/possible.
 You can expect the `Play` method to play given loop indefinitely, `Change` to change you to a new pattern, `Chain` to allow for multiple patterns to be chained together in serries etc.

-Here is a single 16-bar example utilizing all six tracks:
+Here is a single 16-bar example utilizing four tracks and two patterns:
 ```go
 package main